NOA-ReACT/stratofire.github.io/_pages/home.md

   overlay_image: /assets/images/080819_ms_cloudsmoke_feat.jpg
 excerpt: "Fire smoke in the stratosphere: a new climate forcer"
 intro:
   - excerpt: 'Large-scale wildfires have been making global headlines over the recent years, highlighting the importance of fire and its feedback within the Earth System.
-The most extreme manifestation of a fire-weather interaction is the formation of pyrocumulonimbus (pyroCb) thunderstorms, which under particulalr conditions can inject smoke, ice and greenhouse-relevant gases deep in the stratosphere, of total burden comparable to mid-sized volcanoes.
+The most extreme manifestation of a fire-weather interaction is the formation of pyrocumulonimbus (pyroCb) thunderstorms, which under particulalr conditions can inject smoke, ice and greenhouse-relevant gases deep in the stratosphere, of total burden comparable to mid-sized volcanoes.'
+intro2:
+  - excerpt:

-  In this [ELIDEK project](https://www.elidek.gr/en/homepage/), we will explore whether machine-earning based emulators are capable of not only reproducing European carbon fluxes from the JULES land surface model but going beyond this and providing a means to derive a novel observation-driven dataset of GPP, built on the existing process-level understanding within the model.'
+  'In this [ELIDEK project](https://www.elidek.gr/en/homepage/), we will explore whether machine-earning based emulators are capable of not only reproducing European carbon fluxes from the JULES land surface model but going beyond this and providing a means to derive a novel observation-driven dataset of GPP, built on the existing process-level understanding within the model.'
 feature_row:
   - image_path: assets/images/question1.jpg
     alt: "placeholder image 1"
     title: "Question 1"
     excerpt: "What is the contribution of smoke in the interannual variability of stratospheric aerosols?"
-  - image_path: assets/images/globe1.jpg
+  - image_path: assets/images/question2.jpg
     alt: "placeholder image 2"
     title: "Question 2"
     excerpt: "What are the optical and microphysical properties of stratospheric smoke?"
-  - image_path: /assets/images/satellite.jpg
+  - image_path: /assets/images/question3.jpg
     title: "Question 3"
     excerpt: "What is the net radiative effect of stratospheric smoke and its impact on stratospheric heating?"
 ---